codybenlewis/CBL-Personal-Website/about.md

 # About

-Let’s see.
-So I grew up in Randolph, NJ, where the town motto is “where life is worth living.”
-I won't argue how accurate it is, but you’re free to draw your own conclusions.
-Growing up I always loved art, business, and technology.
-It wasn’t until I got older though that I started to put them together.
+Let's see.
+I grew up in Randolph, NJ with lifelong interests in art, technology, and business.
+However it wasn’t until I got older that I started to put those three things together.

 I went off to college at Boston University, studying graphic design and [graduating with honors](https://youtu.be/M1B3gATS0GE?t=877){:target="_blank"} in 2016.
-I’ve been living in Boston since, currently at [Immuta](https://www.immuta.com/){:target="_blank"} as a graphic designer.
+I’ve been living in the Boston area since, currently working at [Immuta](https://www.immuta.com/){:target="_blank"} as a graphic designer.

 ## Spammers Do Your Worst
 E-mail: <a href="mailto:cblewisnj@gmail.com?subject=I%20clicked%20the %22E-Mail%22 link on your about page">cblewisnj@gmail.com</a>